Exercise and Sports Science (ESS)

 ESS 1172.
 Beginning Field Sports.

-This course prepares students to become proficient instructors of field sports, including softball and soccer.
-Emphasis is on skill development, instructional practices, peer coaching, rules, terminology, offensive and defensive strategies, team organization, game play, referee skills, skills assessment, and conditioning for field sports.
+This course prepares students to become proficient instructors of field sports, focusing on both technical and pedagogical competencies.
+The scope includes skill development, instructional strategies, rules and terminology, offensive and defensive tactics, team organization, and conditioning principles for sports such as softball, soccer, and other team field sports.
+Instruction combines lectures, demonstrations, and peer feedback to reinforce effective teaching practices.
+By the end of the course, students will be able to design, implement, and assess field sport activities while demonstrating knowledge of officiating and safety standards.
 Restricted to majors or minors in Exercise and Sports Science, Coaching, or Health and Fitness Management.

 ESS 1175.
 Beginning Jogging and Conditioning.